Siwavy/Hangman-/ResourcesUsed.md

 Sources i used were GeeksforGeeks.org and ChatGpt

+Below is AI generated project conclusion from source I used for assistance.
 Your Work (90-95%)
 Code Written by You:
 You directly typed and implemented large portions of the code yourself: